Updated on June 25th, 2019 by Bob Ciura

 3M’s spending has proven to be very beneficial to the company, as 30% of sales during the last fiscal year were from products that did not exist five years ago.
 3M’s commitment to developing innovative products has led to a portfolio of more than 100,000 patents.

-This innovation will be put to work across multiple growth areas, and in particular health care.
+Investors can witness first-hand the impact of 3M’s aggressive investments, particularly in its health care segment.
 The demographics of the U.S. health care industry are highly supportive of growth, due to the aging population.
 The Baby Boomers are a huge generational group, totaling over 70 million.

 Such a large generation of aging individuals is expected to cause demand for healthcare to grow at a higher rate than GDP over the next decade.
 According to the Centers for Medicare & Medicaid Services (CMS), U.S. healthcare spending is expected to rise by 5.5% per year, reaching nearly $6 trillion by 2027.